Cancer Prevention and Control

 Program structure & core requirements

-Participants meet weekly with a primary mentor and monthly with secondary mentors.
+Structured research experiences include training with award-winning scientists who have expertise in nearly every field of research.
 Individual mentoring is supplemented by a strong curriculum built specifically for training in cancer prevention and control.

 For more information, please visit the Indiana University Simon Cancer Center website.